 The QIC paid leave program supports extended curricular enhancement projects that would be difficult or impossible to undertake without suspension of other contractual responsibilities.
-QIC leaves support only curricular enhancements; other forms of leave (e.g., for illness, personal reasons, or a temporary position elsewhere) should be handled though college offices.
+QIC paid leaves support only curricular enhancements; other forms of leave (e.g., for illness, personal reasons, or a temporary position elsewhere) should be handled through college offices.

-Full-time tenured faculty are eligible to apply for paid leave if they will have completed six years of full-time tenure-track service at DePaul as of the time that the requested leave will commence.
-Full-time tenured faculty previously awarded a Competitive Instructional Leave or a Competitive Research Leave may take another leave after having completed at least three years in residence at DePaul.
-This three-year period begins subsequent to the completion of the prior leave.
-In addition, (a) no individual may receive more than a total of three quarters or two semesters of leave during a six-year period (the six-year period will start when the first leave begins).
+Full-time tenured faculty are eligible to apply for paid leave if they will have completed six years of full-time tenure-track service at DePaul by the time that the requested leave will commence.
+Full-time tenured faculty previously awarded a QIC paid leave or a URC paid leave may take another leave after having completed at least three years in residence at DePaul.
+(This three-year period begins immediately after the completion of the prior leave.)
+In addition, no individual may receive more than a total of three quarters or two semesters of leave during a six-year period (the six-year period starts when the first leave begins).

 How to Apply

 - A list of 3-5 recent publications that are relevant to the project.

 - External support — The applicant should identify any external support being received for the project.

 - Letter(s) of support from the applicant's chair (if applicable) and dean.
 (These letters are to be emailed separately to the QIC mailbox—QIC@depaul.edu--no later than January 15th.)

 Expectations and Requirements of Recipients